mvolkmann/blog/src/swift.md

   This is surprising coming from Apple which has a reputation for building great UIs.

+- Code not re-evaluated

+  Sometimes after fixing an error reported by the compiler, Xcode doesn't re-evaluate the code and the error remains.
+  Resuming Preview triggers it to compile the code again.

 ## Questions

 - Why is a default memberwise initializer is provided for structs,